MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 53. Mao Zedong: Selected Works, op. cit., Volume I, English Edition, p.
 71.

-54. Chen Boda: op. cit., Peking, 1 July 1951.
+54. Chen Boda: op. cit., Beijing, 1 July 1951.

 55. Chen Boda: ibid.

 56. Kuo Hua-jo: "On the Occasion of the 15th Anniversary of the Publication of On Protracted War."
-Peking Jen-min Jih-pao, 3 June 1953.
+Beijing Jen-min Jih-pao, 3 June 1953.

-57. Mo Wenhua: Peking Jen-min Jih-pao, 23 February 1953.
+57. Mo Wenhua: Beijing Jen-min Jih-pao, 23 February 1953.
 Mo concludes by stating that "The military science of Comrade Mao Zedong is the military science of MarxismLeninism sinified."

 58. Guan Mengjue: Read "Strategic Problems of China's Revolutionary War."
-In Study the "Selected Works of Mao Zedong, Volume I." Hsin Chien-she Chu-pan She.
-Peking 20 January 1952, p.
+In Study the "Selected Works of Mao Zedong, Volume I." Hsin Chien-she Zhu-pan She.
+Beijing 20 January 1952, p.
 144.

 59. M. Mitin: "First Volume of the Selected Works of Mao Tsetung," Bol'shevik, Number 17, September 1952, p.
 67. OFFICIAL USE ONLY 60.
 I. Plyshevskiy and A. Sobolev: Pravda, 13 June 1953.
 61. Major Evans F. Carlson: "The Chinese Army: Its Organiza- tion and Military Efficiency," in Institute of Pacific Relations, Volume 7, Section 3, 6 October 1939, p.
 20.

-62. Zhu De: Military Report to the 7th Congress, CCP, given 25 April 1945, republished by Foreign Languages Press Peking, 1952, pp. 63-64.
+62. Zhu De: Military Report to the 7th Congress, CCP, given 25 April 1945, republished by Foreign Languages Press Beijing, 1952, pp. 63-64.
 According to the Japanese Foreign Office Information Department's 7th report-- The History of the CCP, 1937--Tokyo, 1927, Zhu De wrote Promoting Anti-Japanese Warfare (15 July 1937) and Peng Dehuai wrote On Guerrilla Warfare (summer 1937).
-Early Chinese Communist sources indicate that Chu also wrote On Guerrilla Warfare (1938), On Anti-Japanese Guerrilla Warfare (1938), Experiences and Lessons gained in the Past Six Months of War of Resistence by the 8th Route Army (1938), and The Problem of Striving for A Quick Decision Victory in the Protracted War of Resistances (1938).
+Early Chinese Communist sources indicate that Zhu also wrote On Guerrilla Warfare (1938), On Anti-Japanese Guerrilla Warfare (1938), Experiences and Lessons gained in the Past Six Months of War of Resistence by the 8th Route Army (1938), and The Problem of Striving for A Quick Decision Victory in the Protracted War of Resistances (1938).
 Current Chinese Communist publications make no mention of these works suggesting that Zhu De's light has been concealed so that mao's can shine brighter.

 63. Mao Zedong: Mu-chien Hsing-shih ho Wo-men ti Jen-wu (The Present Situation and Our Tasks), Chieh-fang Seh, Shanghai, June 1948, 1st Edition, p.
 28.

 64. "Mao Zedong's Report to the Central Committee of the CCP," For a Lasting Peace, For a People's Democracy!
 15 January 1948, p.
 6.

-65. Deng Lichun and Wu Jiang: "Dialectics is the Algebra of Revolution -- Read the Selected Works of Mao Tse- tung, Volume IV," in Hung Chi (Red Flag), Peking Joint Numbers 20-21, 1 November 1960, p.
+65. Deng Lichun and Wu Jiang: "Dialectics is the Algebra of Revolution -- Read the Selected Works of Mao Tse- tung, Volume IV," in Hung Chi (Red Flag), Beijing Joint Numbers 20-21, 1 November 1960, p.
 28.

 66. Deng Lichun and Wu Jiang: ibid., p.
 25.